 Remember that bargain bin, where I picked up Lady Chatterley’s Lover?
 Right next to it was The Book Thief, number one book on the Dymocks 101 of 2016, an international best-seller, marked down to just $4.
 Seemed pretty reasonable, so I picked it up quick smart!

 This is one of the books on my reading list that I’ve heard plenty of, but not heard much about.
-I was pretty sure it had been made into a movie starring some not-unheard-of people but, gun to my head, I couldn’t have told you the first thing about the story.
+Before picking it up, I was pretty sure it had been made into a movie starring some not-unheard-of people but, gun to my head, I couldn’t have told you the first thing about the story.
 Even so, an EXTRAORDINARY #1 INTERNATIONAL BESTSELLER is probably not to be sneezed at, so I had pretty high expectations.

 I’m not gonna lie: it starts out pretty heavy.
 Turns out, it’s narrated by Death (how post-modern!).
 Death tells us we’re in Nazi Germany, it’s cold as balls, a kid dies on a train, and his mother and sister have to bury him quick smart out in Woop Woop before they carry on to dump the remaining child with a foster family.
 Liesel – the still-alive kid, who turns out to be the protagonist – is freaking the fuck out.
 She steals a book from the gravedigger, even though she can’t read at all.
 Clearly, this story won’t be fun for anyone involved.